Bernardo-MG/dreadball-toolkit-ws/readme.md

 To just run the web service, useful for testing, the following command can be used:

 ```
-mvn tomcat7:run-war -Denvironment=development
+mvn tomcat7:run-war -Denvironment=development -Dspring.profiles.active=h2
 ```

-As the Tomcat 7 plugin is not really needed by the project, a profile, called *local\_deployment*, contains all the required configuration for it.
+As the Tomcat 7 plugin is just to allow running the application with ease, and not really needed by the project, a profile, called *local\_deployment*, contains all the required configuration for it.
 By setting the *environment* variable to the *development* value this profile is set ready.

+The Spring profile *h2* sets up the H2 in-memory database.
+Also to allow running the application without needing to set up a real database.

 ## Collaborate